April travel insurance USA review: detailed analysis of coverage, limits and pricing

 One number.
 That is how everything starts.
 A 24/7 assistance line, reachable by phone, centralises requests and decisions.

-Medical evacuation is organised if needed.
+Medical evacuation is arranged if needed.
 Transfers, repatriation, coordination with local providers.
-All handled through assistance
+All handled through the assistance team.
+No app.
+No portal.
+Phone only.

-Care depends on validation.
-The local doctor treats, but the assistance team must approve major steps, especially hospitalisation or evacuation.
+Care depends on approval.
+The local doctor provides treatment, but the assistance team must validate major steps, especially hospitalisation or evacuation.
+Network visibility remains unclear.
+No mention of partner hospitals or direct access tools.

 Payment, advances and reimbursement